devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ##### Key Features:

-- **Sorting**: You can sort by one or multiple columns.
+- Sorting: You can sort by one or multiple columns.
-- **Order**: Specify whether to sort in ascending or descending order.
+- Order: Specify whether to sort in ascending or descending order.
-- **In-place Sorting**: You can modify the original DataFrame or return a new sorted DataFrame.
+- In-place Sorting: You can modify the original DataFrame or return a new sorted DataFrame.

 ##### Syntax: